‘I don’t love you as if you were a rose of salt, topaz,

 One Hundred Love Sonnets, the famous love poem by Pablo Neruda, captures the essence of love in an accurate and delicate way.
 The purest of feelings, true love, therefore, should be celebrated in a place that reflects the secrecy of Neruda’s words.
 A place where the sky and the sea meet in an explosion of iridescent color.
 A place called Paros.

-Paros, the Greek island in the Aegean Sea best known for its arresting beaches and traditional, quaint villages, can be considered as an advocate for Greek beauty.
-Here, you can find the top things to do in Paros on your honeymoon.
-Love, salt and sun go together, don't you think?
+Paros, the Greek island of the Cyclades best known for its arresting beaches and traditional, quaint villages, can be considered as an advocate for Greek beauty.
+The island is ideal for all ages and tastes as its versatility offers a large variety of activities for you to do in Paros.
+Here, though, you will find the top things to do in Paros on your honeymoon.
+Love, salt, and sun go together, don't you think?

 Explore the town of Parikia during your Greek honeymoon